nicklan/pnmixer/HACKING.md

 Translating
 -----------

-In order to update the po files, run the following command:
+In order to update the po files, run the following command from the `build` directory.

 	make -C po update-po